domsteinbach/gossembrot-portal/README.md

 - Make sure you have the sqlite3 package installed globally: `npm install -g sqlite3`

 ### 1.)
-Local build and serve a static page with baked in database
+Local build and serve the static page with baked in database

 To serve the page with live reload (changes to the code will be reflected immediately)
 - Run `npm run db:build ` to build and import the data (csv files) into the sqlite database.
 The database file will be created in `src/assets/db/app.sqlite`.
-- Run `ng serve --configuration=static-local` to serve the page.
+- Run `ng serve --configuration=static-local` to serve the page at localhost:4200.
 Changes to the code will be reflected immediately without rebuilding the whole project.

 ### 2.)
-Build and host with apache webserver without a mysql database (sqlite is used instead)
+Build and host the static page with an apache webserver
 - Run `npm run build:static:apache` to build the project for static hosting.
 The build artifacts will be stored in the `dist/gossembrot-portal_static/` directory.
 - Place the content of the "dist" directory (the whole directory "gossembrot-portal_static") onto the server (e.g. in `/var/www/`)
 - Make sure the apache webserver is configured to serve the page/directory correctly